 People have used them for hunting down bears, bet on them in dogfights and in dog races due to their fast speed, fit legs and their aggressive and hard bite.
 Pit bull dogs are also very powerful and confident yet never seem to receive the benefit of ownership since owners’ widespread abuse makes them more revered than appreciated and is easily the most common breed our expert Los Angeles dog attack attorney fights in court.

 The Alaskan malamute looks identical to the husky, yet its beautiful gait and overall quiet demeanor should not be mistaken for its heritage.
-Though they have straight ears and mostly black and white or gray and white color like Huskies do, they share a lot of differences between them.
+Though they have straight ears and mostly black and white or gray and white colors like Huskies do, they share a lot of differences between them.
 This kind of dog is larger than the husky and weighs around 80 pounds.
 They were used as a labor helping dogs, and some people even used them to pull their sleds.
 It can sustain any hard environment yet will still manage to keep themselves motivated.
 Malamutes have hunting instincts that can naturally lead them to hunt smaller animals; they do have some cute puppies and, with proper training, make great family dogs.

 Most commonly found with homeowners with plenty to protect is the Doberman pinscher.
 These dog breeds are very loyal to their owners, but can very aggressive to other people if improperly handled.
 They are responsible for a large number of fatalities due to defending their owners or their property.
 They have killer instincts and they attack the face or the neck areas.
 Physiologically, it is a medium-sized dog with weights reaching 90 pounds and one common breed our Los Angeles dog attack attorney sees attacking folks.